TheBodger/MMM-ModulePosition/README.md

 ![Example of MMM-ModulePosition resizing modules](images/screenshot_edit2.png?raw=true "Example screenshot")
 ![Example of MMM-ModulePosition resizing modules](images/screenshot_edit3.png?raw=true "Example screenshot")
-![Example of MMM-ModulePosition resizing modules](images/screenshot_save.png?raw=true "Alert message on Save")
+![Example of MMM-ModulePosition resizing modules](images/screenshot_save.png?raw=true "Alert message on Save") The Video below was speeded up 5 times.
+To ensure the best results, all the modules where given the position of top_bar.

-![Video of MMM-ModulePosition resizing modules](images/before.gif)
+![Video of MMM-ModulePosition resizing modules](images/before.gif) This shows the result after the custom.css was applied and moduleposition removed.
 ![Example of MMM-ModulePosition resizing modules](images/after.png?raw=true "Modules repositioned")

 ### Dependencies